ncatlab/nlab-content/pages/8/4/0/0/10048/content.md

 is an [[adjoint modality]].

+Every totally distributive category is an example of a [[completely distributive category]].

 ## Examples

 * If $C$ is a [[small category]], then its [[presheaf category]] $[C^{op},Set]$ is totally distributive.